 - Tory Johnson – Will Work from Home

 - Marcus Buckingham – Find Your Strongest Life: What the Happiest and Most Successful Women Do Differently

 - Michelle Goodman – The Anti-9-to-5 Guide: Practical Career Advice for Women Who Think Outside the Cube

 Do You Want to Work as a Home-Based Employee?

 If you’re looking for a company to hire you as an employee, you’ll need to seek out companies that hire telecommuters.
-But instead of searching the major job board sites individually, try using aggregated search engine site like Indeed.
+But instead of searching the major job board sites individually, try using an aggregated search engine site like Indeed.
 Aggregated job boards pull listings from all of the major job boards, based on your keywords and location, saving you time.
-While aggregated jobs boards are great at pulling listings from major job boards and newspapers, often they miss the smaller niche-focused sites that contain valuable listings.
+While aggregated job boards are great at pulling listings from major job boards and newspapers, often they miss the smaller niche-focused sites that contain valuable listings.

 Try looking at these sites:

 - 8 Companies That Don’t Require a Degree Hiring for Flexible Jobs